isabella232/document-services.en/help/usecases/jobposting.md

   });
 ```

-The function is asynchronous so you can use the await keyword in the function.
-This is convenient when calling the methods that perform API calls.
+The function is asynchronous so you can use the await keyword in the function, which is convenient when calling the methods that perform API calls.

 ![Screenshot of job posting website](assets/jobs_1.png)